TDM — Table Implementation

 }

-• no_schema - this indicator is used for interfaces that do not have a DB schema, but the JDBC connector adds a schema for them.
+• no_schema — this indicator is used for interfaces without a DB schema, where the JDBC connector adds a schema for them.
 For example: CSV files.
 The CSV JDBC Connector extension concatenates the 'main' schema name to the file list.
-Set this field to true in order to ignore the concatenated schema when accessing the files.
+Setting this field to true would ignore the concatenated schema when accessing the files.

 TableLevelDefinitions MTable — Customized Logic for Tables

-TDM 9.1 has added the TableLevelDefinitions MTable to enable setting a customized logic for selected tables.
+TDM V9.1 introduces the TableLevelDefinitions MTable, which enables setting a customized logic for selected tables.

 A customized flow can be added to a table's extract, load or delete processes.
-The implementor can set a customized flow for all activities - extract, delete, and load - or only for apecific activities.
-This feature opens a variety of capabilities such as:
+The implementor can apply it to all activities - extract, delete, and load - or only to specific ones.
+Using this feature, you can access the following capabilities:

-• Custom masking of selective fields (not Catalog-based).
+• Custom masking for selected fields (not Catalog-based).

-• Extract or Load massive data that requires using 3rd party tools, such as, DB2move.
+• Extract or load large volumes of data that requires using third-party party tools, such as DB2move.

 The following settings should be populated for each record: